man in viewpoint senja

 National tourist road

-Steep mountains going straight into the ocean and the road going in and out of the fjords with crystal clear water, takes you to various points along the tourist road.
+Steep mountains going straight into the ocean and the road going in and out next to the fjords with crystal clear water, takes you to several picturesque locations along the tourist road.
 In Bergsbotn you can go out on a 44 meter long platform with spectacular views.
-Driving to Ersfjordstrand you can enjoy white sand beaches and even visit the artsy gold-plated toilet facility, which is an attraction on its own.
+Driving to beaches such as Ersfjordstrand you can enjoy white sand beaches and even visit the artsy gold-plated toilet facility, which is an attraction on its own.
 In the middle of Øyfjorden lies Husøy, which is a small island.
 It has the most active fishing community hosting a few hundred permanent inhabitants.
 Visit the rest area of Tungeneset and walk the walkway built in Siberian larch leads, taking you on a journey with views of the Northern Sea in the west and the Oksen mountain with its sharp peaks in the North.

 Explore activities and places to stay in Senja